loperntu/asialex2015/index.md

 ---
 ## Results and Discussion

 - These large, short-term fluctuations add an important new dimension to the study of the long-term dynamics of language, as any novel expression must survive in the short term to survive in the long term.
-(Altmann, 2011).
-But short-term frequency data do not reveal the difference between diffusion and stablization.
+(Altmann, 2011). `But short-term frequency data do not reveal the difference between diffusion and stablization`.

 <img src="assets/img/ptt.freq.png" alt="Drawing" style="width: 900px;"/>